Ultimate Royal Icing Transfers Guide

 Black Ballerina Silhouettes

-I needed to shape royal icing transfers on a curve so I could then use them to decorate side of a 6 inch cake.
+I needed to shape royal icing transfers on a curve so I could then use them to decorate the side of a 6-inch cake.
 First, I piped one silhouette at a time with black royal icing onto a parchment.
-I placed freshly piped black ballerina silhouette transfer onto a slightly curved surface.
-I determined most of the coffee mugs have the same curvature as 6 inch cake pan so I used several mugs to dry my transfers.
-Once icing dried I peeled the parchment.
-And then I attached black ballerina silhouettes onto the cake.
+I transferred a freshly piped black ballerina silhouette onto a slightly curved surface.
+I determined that most coffee mugs have the same curvature as the 6-inch cake pan, so I used several mugs to dry my transfers.
+Once the icing dried, I peeled the parchment.
+And then, I attached black ballerina silhouettes onto the swiss buttercream cake with royal icing.

 I used the same technique to make Armenian saying in silver letters and glued them onto the fondant Christening Cake.